Fontina Val d'Aosta

 Alternative spellings: Fontina PDO, Fontina DOP

 The interior of fontina is pale cream in colour and riddled with holes known as "eyes".
 With a fat content of 45%, the cheese is very rich and creamy which gets nuttier with ageing.
-This versatile cheese can be used to make fondues, and similar Italian dishes.
-Nebbiolo, a red wine with wild cherry and truffles is a match for Fontina.
+This versatile cheese can be used to make fondues and similar Italian dishes.
+Nebbiolo, red wine with wild cherry and truffles is a match for Fontina.